findingsimple/gforms-sass/readme.md

 * first pass at scss conversion in the /scss directory
 * I've started grouping and spitting some the formsmain styles into smaller scss files.

+##Example Usage

+`sass --watch --style compressed forms.scss:forms.css`

+Will generate a compressed version of all front end styles into a single forms.css stylesheet

 ##To-dos

 * Implement sass variables (image folder location, font size etc.)